16 Tips to Get Your Kids Excited About Back-To-School!

 For most parents, back-to-school season is the most exciting time of the year.
 After all, it’s a new school year with brand new possibilities and opportunities for your child.
 But while you might look forward to the fresh start, your kids may not share your enthusiasm.

 For many kids, after spending summer playing and having fun with friends, returning to school can feel like a letdown.
-If you think your children have reservations about going back to school, then read on for some helpful tips that will get them excited about the upcoming school year and assist them in settling back into their routine.
+If you think your children have reservations about returning to school, read on for some helpful tips that will get them excited about the upcoming school year and help them settle back into their routine.

 1. Plan for the first week of school

-However, if your child is a tween or teen who has more specific expectations regarding their schooling, then the first week of school will be more important.
-For example, you can help your child organize their schedule and decide when they need to do things like catch up on their homework, study for tests and complete extracurricular activities.
-By doing this, you can make sure that your child has all the time they need to do everything they have to do and have a positive experience when school starts again.
+However, if your child is a tween or teen with more specific expectations regarding their schooling, then the first week of school will be particularly important.
+For example, you can help your child organize their schedule and decide when they need to do things like catch up on their homework, study for tests, and complete extracurricular activities.
+By doing this, you can ensure that your child has all the time they need to complete their tasks and have a positive experience when school starts again.

 2. Plan Play Dates Before School Starts

 Kids always get excited to see their friends, and one way to get them excited about going back to school is to get them excited to see their friends at school.
-A week or so before school starts, arrange play dates with your kids' friends, so that they re-bond.
-Kids who have friends at school will actually look forward to going back to school.
+A week or so before school starts, arrange playdates with your kids' friends so that they can re-bond.
+Children who have friends at school will actually look forward to returning to school.

 3. Buy New School Gear & Supplies

-Even if your kids still have their old backpacks, lunchbox, and water bottles from last year. it is a good idea to buy them new school gear to get them excited about going back to school.
+Even if your kids still have their old backpacks, lunchboxes, and water bottles from last year. it is a good idea to buy them new school gear to get them excited about going back to school.
 Take your kid(s) shopping for back-to-school gear and supplies, and let them be a part of the fun.
-If you can't afford to buy new school gear, let them buy new school supplies like notebooks, pens, pencils, and all the supplies your kids would need at school.
+If you can't afford to buy new school gear, consider purchasing new school supplies like notebooks, pens, pencils, and all the essentials your kids need at school.
 You can always shop online if you are short of time.
-Check out our Amazon store for so many back-to-school gears and supplies.
+Check out our Amazon store for so many back-to-school gear and supplies.

 4. Visit the School

-Schools usually open their offices a week before the kids actually return to the campuses.
-Most schools have a welcome back week a week before schools start, and you will get a chance to go to school and pick up textbooks, PE clothes, IPad or Chrome books, student ID, and any other school materials they need.
-Make sure to know when your children are scheduled to pick up their school materials.
+Schools usually open their offices a week before the students actually return to campus.
+Most schools have a welcome back week, a week before school starts, during which you can visit the school and pick up textbooks, PE clothes, iPads or Chromebooks, student IDs, and any other necessary school materials.
+Ensure you are aware of when your children are scheduled to pick up their school materials.
 And if your school doesn't have a back-to-school week, visit the school with your kid(s), and find out who their new teachers are, if possible, and where their new classes are going to be, so they won't have the anxiety of finding their new classes or teachers the first day of school.
-If possible, find out who their new classmates are and touch base with them.
+If possible, find out who their new classmates are and get in touch with them.

 5. Have A Back-to-School Eve Party